madalinoprea/magneto-debug/README.md

     Eliminate a possible cache problem by disabling all caches.
 Try to determine if there are any customizations that have removed `before_body_end`.

 # Change Log
+- **1.4.1**
+    - Minor fixes for Magento Enterprise (website restrictions, Full Page Cache debug menu item)

 - **1.4.0**:
-    - Added unit tests and continous integration via Travis CI
+    - Added unit tests and continuous integration via Travis CI
     - Fixes request headers collection for non Apache web servers (e.g Nginx)
     - Improves support to collect and render sent e-mails
     - Other minor UI tweaks